 Our Sports Concussion Program has been developed for the New Hampshire seacoast community, to appropriately evaluate, manage and safely return sports athletes to play.
 The Core Physicians and Exeter Hospital sports medicine team of concussion management experts is compromised of Sports Medicine physicians, Neurologists, Neurosurgeons, Certified Athletic Trainers, Physical and Vestibular Rehabilitation Therapists as well as other specialists who can assist in the diagnosis and management of sports concussions.
 We utilize the most current practices, guidelines and assessment tools to treat athletes of all ages and skill level.

 Joseph Bernard, DO and Mark Reeder, MD are the physician leaders and specialty trained in concussion management care.
 Their protocol follows the Zurich and Centers for Disease Control (CDC) guidelines for evaluation and treatment of concussions, which are nationally recognized.
 As a Team Physician at the University of New Hampshire (UNH), Dr. Bernard, has practiced these guidelines for many years.

 Our concussion management approach also includes the use a computer based testing program called ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing).
 This program is designed specifically for athletes and offers a baseline neurocognitive test to establish a pre-injury state and a comparative post-injury test to help evaluate the concussed athlete's condition and track recovery for safe return to play.

 Schedule a Baseline ImPACT Test

-To schedule a baseline ImPACT test, to establish an athletes's pre-injury state, please call 603-777-1000 or send Dr. Bernard a message through your Patient Portal account.
+To schedule a baseline ImPACT test, to establish an athlete’s pre-injury state, please call 603-777-1000 or email Dr. Bernard or complete a baseline ImPACT test request form.

 Concussion Management Services We Provide...